syanparth/Implementation_of_Support_Vector_Machines_on_Diverse_Datasets/README.md

 ## Cancer Cell Classification

 ### Dataset Overview
 This project uses a dataset of cell samples to classify whether the cells are benign (non-cancerous) or malignant (cancerous).
-The dataset consists of 10 attributes:
+The dataset consists of 10 attributes like:

 - Identifier (ID)
 - Clump Thickness